yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-api-product-and-plan.md

 ## Introduction

 When integrating with Tyk, the Tyk policies will be imported into the Developer Portal.
 Depending on the configuration that’s been set in the policy section, the policy will either be imported as an API Product or a Plan.
-Read more about [Understanding the portal concepts]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/enterprise-portal-concepts" >}}).
+For further details check the [portal key concepts]({{< ref "product-stack/tyk-enterprise-developer-portal/getting-started/enterprise-portal-concepts" >}}) document.

 - A Tyk Self-Managed [installation]({{< ref "tyk-self-managed/install" >}})
 - Tyk Self-Managed [added as a provider]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/with-tyk-self-managed-as-provider" >}})